Turkey Letter Match Activity for Preschoolers

 Other Ideas

-• Have the children match the letter with magnetic, foam, or wooden letters, to have another option for them to do.
+- To give the children another option, have them match the letter with magnetic, foam, or wooden letters.

-• Prepare centers using this one and my other Fall activities.
-You can find some ideas with free printables below.
+- Prepare centers using this and my other Fall activities.
+Below are some ideas and free printables.

-• Use this activity as a folder game.
-You just have to cut out the pumpkins and paste them on a manila folder.
-Then cut out the turkeys and place them in an envelope or a Ziploc bag, to keep them safe.
+- Use this activity as a folder game.
+Cut out the pumpkins and paste them into a manila folder.
+Then, cut out the turkeys and place them in an envelope or a Ziploc bag to keep them safe.

 Enhance Their Learning by Reading Books

-Never forget to include books related to the season you are in and/or to the theme you are using in every center.
-It is extremely important to expose your children to literacy, to support their learning process.
+Never forget to include books related to the season and/or theme you are using in every center.
+It is extremely important to expose your children to literacy to support their learning process.

 On this occasion, I want to suggest some of my favorites for Thanksgiving and turkeys.
 If you don’t have them available, you can always find a lot at your local library or used bookstore.
 Of course, you can order them through my Amazon affiliate links by clicking the titles below.

-• 10 Fat Turkeys by Tony Johnston.
-This is a silly and fun rhyming story about ten turkeys that teaches children how to count backward.
+- 10 Fat Turkeys by Tony Johnston is a silly and fun rhyming story about ten turkeys that teaches children how to count backward.

-• How to Catch a Turkey by Adam Wallace.
-This hilarious picture book combines STEAM concepts and traps with a silly story and fun illustrations, perfect for the Thanksgiving theme.
+- How to Catch a Turkey by Adam Wallace is a hilarious picture book that combines STEAM concepts and traps with a silly story and fun illustrations, perfect for the Thanksgiving theme.

-• One Little, Two Little, Three Little Pilgrims by B.G.
+- One Little, Two Little, Three Little Pilgrims by B.G.
 Hennessy.
-The simple rhythmic text and autumn-colored illustrations that this book offers are just right for practicing counting and sharing the history and fun of Thanksgiving with young children.
+This book’s simple rhythmic text and autumn-colored illustrations are just right for practicing counting and sharing the history and fun of Thanksgiving with young children.

 Pin It For Later

-If you are in a rush and don’t have time to read the post and download the printable but want to save it for later, pin this to your Literacy, Fall, or Thanksgiving board on Pinterest for later.
+If you are in a rush and don’t have time to read the post and download the printable but want to save it, pin this to your Literacy, Fall, or Thanksgiving board on Pinterest for later.

-Then check out other FREE counting printables available only to my readers and get them too, to expand your activities collection for Fall, and help your preschoolers have fun while learning.
+Then check out other FREE counting printables available only to my readers and get them, too, to expand your activities collection for the Fall and help your preschoolers have fun while learning.

-Don’t forget to grab your FREE Turkey Letter Match printable by clicking on the link below!
+Don’t forget to grab your FREE Turkey Letter Match printable by clicking the link below!

-I hope you and your children have fun with this activity, regardless of where you live.
+I hope you and your children enjoy this activity, regardless of where you live.
 Even when you’re not American and don’t have the tradition of celebrating Thanksgiving, you can still use this activity during the entire Fall season.

 Be happy, safe, and creative.
 I wish you well.